 Patent Litigation Support

 GHB Intellect provides full service patent litigation support and inter partes review (IPR) support.
 Our services ranges quite broadly from infringement and validity analyses to expert testimony.
 We have high-quality experts, laboratories, tools, and experience to provide the comprehensive, technical services required for a successful outcome.
-All of our experts are subject matter experts (SMEs) in their specific areas of technology or science and can handle any case involving intellectual property (IP).
+All of our experts are subject matter experts (SMEs) in their specific industries of technology or science and can handle any case involving intellectual property (IP).

 Subject Matter Expertise for Patent Infringement Analysis

 We pride ourselves in the quality of our work, which primarily stems from the unparalleled technical expertise of our team.
-GHB Intellect’s intellectual property experts pay utmost attention to details and leverage extensive experience and expertise to provide top-notch advice.
+GHB Intellect’s intellectual property experts pay utmost attention to IP news developments and leverage extensive experience and expertise to provide top-notch advice.
 Our SMEs are highly credentialed, usually with PhDs and a multitude of publications and patents.
 These experts have also worked in their respective industries or standards bodies for decades.
 They have had substantial experience in IP analysis and working directly with patent attorneys.

 Technical experts for litigation support, like those of GHB Intellect, come in two general types: consulting experts and testifying experts (expert witnesses).
 Both require a high degree of technical knowledge and experience in the technology or scientific field of the matter.